captam3rica/steamy-donut/README.md

       --list-apps     See a list of apps available for internet download.

-      --get-apps      Download and install specified app from the internet.
+      --get-app       Download and install specified app from the internet.
 For example, to download and install the latest version of Google Chrome use the following flag and app keyword:

                           --get-app googlechrome